-3 Pre-flight Inspection
+3. Pre-flight Inspection

-The EPIC is designed to be as simple as possible to inspect and maintain but a thorough pre-flight procedure is mandatory on all aircraft.
+Your paraglider is designed to be as simple as possible to inspect and maintain but a thorough pre-flight procedure is mandatory on all aircraft.
 The following pre-flight inspection procedure should be carried out before each flight.

-- 1. Whilst opening out the paraglider check the outside of the canopy for any tears where your paraglider may have been caught on a sharp object or even have been damaged whilst in its bag. - 2.
+- 1. Whilst opening out the paraglider check the outside of the canopy for any tears where it may have been caught on a sharp object or even have been damaged whilst in its bag. - 2.
 Check that the lines are not twisted or knotted.
 Divide the suspension lines into six groups, each group coming from one riser.
 By starting from the harness and running towards the canopy remove any tangles or twists in the lines.
 Partially inflating the canopy in the wind will help to sort out the lines. - 3.
 It is particularly important that the brakes are clear and free to move.
 Check the knot which attaches the brake handles to the brake lines.
-Several knots should be used here or the loose ends may get entangled in the brake pulleys.
 Both brakes should be the same length and this can be checked by asking an assistant to hold the upper end of the brake lines together whilst the pilot holds the brake handles.
 The brake lines should be just slack with the wing inflated when the brakes are not applied.
 After checking the brake lines lay them on the ground. - 4.
-Always check the buckles and attachments on the harness.
-Ensure the two main attachment maillons/karabiners from the harness to the main risers, and the six shackles which attach the risers to the lines, are tightly done up. - 5.
-Before the pilot attaches himself to the harness he should be wearing a good crash helmet.
-Put on the harness ensuring all the buckles are secure and properly adjusted for comfort.
+Always check the riser maillons and the attachment points to the paramotor frame or buggy.
+It is strongly recommended to use a safety strap.
+Before getting into the harness you shoule be wearing a good crash helmet.
+Put on the harness ensuring all the buckles are secure and properly adjusted for comfort. - 5.
+Check that the trimmers are closed and maillons at the same height the position recommended for take-off.

-Your paraglider is now ready for flight.
+Your powered paraglider is now ready for flight.

-4 Flight Characteristics
+4. Flight Characteristics

-This manual is not intended as an instruction book on how to fly the EPIC.
-You should be a qualified pilot or under suitable supervision, but the following comments describe how to get the best from your EPIC.
+This manual is not intended as an instruction book on how to fly your powered paraglider.
+You should be a qualified pilot or under suitable supervision, but the following comments describe how to get the best from your wing.